arx/ArxLibertatis/README.md

     $ arx

 The game will try to automatically rename all used files in the user directory (but not the data directory) to lowercase on the first run if possible.
-System-wide installations always need to manually rename the files to lowercase.
+System-wide installations always need to manually rename the files to lowercase - you can use the install-copy script.

 You can close it with `Alt + F4` or `killall arx`